Histon: Education

-School teachers are not just a recent occurrence in the villages; licensed schoolmasters appear on records as early as 1580.
+Licensed schoolmasters appear on records in the village as early as 1580.

 Histon School

 Histon School was started in 1722; in 1729 it gained funding from the foundation of Elizabeth March – a board over one of the doors to Histon church records this bequest.
 Histon's share of this income was £14 a year.
 Until 1840 the school was held in the parish church, but then a purpose-built school was erected to hold up to 70 children in what is now called School Hill.
-In 1872 the school was enlarged; it was then held up as a model school for the whole county.
-On being taken over by the school board in 1893 it was enlarged still further with the addition of a new south wing, built over the Histon brook.
+In 1872, the school was enlarged; it was then held up as a model school for the whole county.
+On being taken over by the school board in 1893, it was enlarged still further with the addition of a new south wing, built over the Histon brook.
 In 1913 the school moved to its current site and the building was then handed back to the church and is now the church hall.

 Histon Nursery School

-In 1943 the Impington national school building was reopened as a nursery school for children of women on war work.
+In 1943, the Impington national school building was reopened as a nursery school for children of women on war work.
 This remained until 1962 when it was demolished in order to make way for Bridge Road, The county council decided to build a new nursery school.
 It was opened in 1963 and at the time was the only purpose-built nursery school in the county.